 Hammer Throw is unique in that it involves button mashing and D-pad mashing.
 Spin counter-clockwise around the D-pad and eventually hit a button.
 Spinning around the D-pad is so thoroughly unenjoyable that I didn’t really care to try to get this one right.
 This one is just terrible, and that’s all I feel like writing about it.

 More button mashing.
-Imagine, if you will, Street Fighter II, but with no special move a life bar that makes no sense, and also your player (or your opponent) just seems to get randomly knocked down.
+Imagine, if you will, Street Fighter II, but with no special moves, a life bar that makes no sense, and also your player (or your opponent) just seems to get randomly knocked down.
 This isn’t the worst event, but it is very confusing.
 The life bar works its way down to a knockout, but you apparently get knocked down before.
 At any rate, just press toward your opponent and kick and you can usually win pretty easily.
 It’s fine.

 Pole Vaulting, like the Triple Jump, is another one that requires vigorous button mashing followed by a quickly timed split-second hold on the B button.
 I was able to get the hang of this one with the help of rapid fire, but I could never quite make it over the 6-meter bar.
 This event also has nice, big sprites and makes great use of the NES’s color palette.
 The way the screen pans past your runner, bringing the focus onto the tip of the pole is a nice design choice.

 Canoeing is actually fairly challenging and fun.
-A certain amount of button mashing is present here, but in this event it makes a certain amount of sense.
+A certain amount of button mashing is present here, but in this event it makes some sense.
 The button taps represent strokes of the oars, not just building up power, as in other events.
 This is also the one event where Nintendo Power provides even a modicum of assistance, with the map being a handy guide to which type of gate is next, and which direction to paddle to get there.
 Like most events, this one only makes sense if you read the manual.
 The gates are labelled with symbols representing normal, reverse, and loop, although you’d never know that without help from the manual.

 Archery is actually a pretty interesting event.
 It’s got the obligatory button mashing, but there’s actually some skill and strategy involved.
 You need to aim arrow along two axes while accounting for the wind.
 This event has a nice overhead view of how your arrow travels in addition to the side view for aiming.
 Using rapid fire on this one instead of mashing the A button actually makes this one fun, although I was never able to figure out how to land a 90-meter shot with a strong headwind.